Monday, March 20, 2006

 Well, sort of.
 Really, though, it's extremely unlikely that anything will come of this.
 What the Senate actually passed yesterday wasn't in any way a binding resolution or piece of legislation.
 It's merely an amendment to a budget resolution that "provides only guidance for future legislation."
 In other words, cheap talk.
 A quick prediction: This measure will never make it into law.
 The GOP would never, ever go against the wishes of Big Pharma, and this amendment is only meant to help the party look like it's trying to fix the disastrous Medicare drug benefit.
 Seniors, after all, tend to have a lot of influence when midterm elections roll around.
 Best to try to appease them, quietly.

-story on yet another health care vote.
+For further proof that the GOP will only ever pass bills paid for and written by lobbyists, look no further than a second Los Angeles Times story on yet another health care vote.
 Yesterday a Senate Committee also approved "a bill that would preempt state laws that require insurance policies to cover specific services, such as maternity care and supplies for diabetics."

 It's a terrible idea for, you know, actual people.
 Guess who came up with it.